Save the Dolphins

 So the main things to do to help to save dolphins are:

-* not to pollute water and particularly remember the plastic bags
+* not to pollute water and particularly remember the plastic bags, (they are one of the worst)

 * be against over-shipping due to the noise that they create